Ren Shibamoto

 Ren Shibamoto (芝本 蓮, Shibamoto Ren) is a Japanese professional footballer who plays as Central Midfielder.
-He currently play for Tiamo Hirakata.
+He currently plays for Tiamo Hirakata.

 Club career

-Born in Osaka Prefecture, Shibamoto joined local side Gamba Osaka as a youth.
+Born on 22 July 1999, in Minoh, Shibamoto joined local side Gamba Osaka as a youth.
 He was included in the club's under-23 side for the 2017 season, and made his debut on April 15, 2017, coming on as a half time substitute for Takahiro Ko in a 2-0 defeat to Nagano Parceiro.
 In total he played 29 games and scored 1 goal in 2017 as his side finished 16th out of 17 teams in the final standings.

-His performances in J3 didn't go unnoticed and at the age of 18 he was given a senior Gamba Osaka contract ahead of the 2018 season.
+Shibamoto's performances in J3 didn't go unnoticed, and at age 18, he was given a senior Gamba Osaka contract ahead of the 2018 season.
 He was handed the number 32 jersey ahead of his debut season, however, owing to his tender years his top team action was limited to 5 outings as an unused substitute, 3 in J1 League and 2 in the J.League Cup.

 Gamba operated a new policy for their J3 side in 2018, utilising it as reserve team as opposed to a youth team as it had been run the previous season.
 This limited Shibamoto's game time and he started just 13 times out of a total of 22 appearances and contributed 2 goals as Gamba U-23 finished 6th in the final standings.

-After loan at J3 club, SC Sagamihara and Fujieda MYFC for two seasons respectively, he left from the club in 2022 after once play at Gamba Osaka in top tier.
+After loan at J3 club, Shibamoto played for SC Sagamihara and Fujieda MYFC for two seasons respectively, he left from the club in 2022 after a once play at Gamba Osaka in top tier.

-On 26 January 2023, Shibamoto announcement officially transfer to JFL club, Tiamo Hirakata for ahead of 2023 season.
+On 26 January 2023, Shibamoto announcement official transfer to JFL club, Tiamo Hirakata ahead of the 2023 season.